NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 Power users can tweak the individual steps that ``camera_solve`` goes through to optimize their results.
-This primarily involves setting up a custom flag file for THEIA and/or passing in settings to ``bundle_adjust``.
+This primarily involves setting up a custom flag file for Theia and/or passing in settings to ``bundle_adjust``.

 .. _sfmgeneric: